junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 Dean eyes him from the side, "We are?"

-Rowena's lips curl up slightly.
+Rowena's lips curl up a thin degree.
 "Now we are talking."

-Crowley's face also brightens a degree.
+Crowley's face also brightens a shade.
 "Look at you, Moose, you have the potential of being the next best salesman, you know that?
 I'll keep the position open for you."

 "So we good?
 You coming to bunker together?"
-Dean raises his voice.
+Dean raises his voice to catch their attention.

-Crowley considers, then, "Not really in mood for slumber party right now, but call me.
+Crowley considers, then, "Not really in the mood for a slumber party right now, but call me.
 You know my number."
-Not waiting for Dean's answer, he turns to the witch, holding out a hand in an inviting gesture, "Mother, shall we?"
+Not waiting for Dean's answer, he turns to Rowena, holding out a hand in an inviting gesture, "Mother, shall we?"

 The two of them disappear in a black-purple smoke.